roomacarthur/pcr/README.md

 When working on pyhton projects I work within a virtual env and track all my packages in a requirements.txt file.

-Below is a list of all the python packages used for PCR:
+Below is a list of all the python packages used for PCR and there version types.:
 - asgiref==3.5.0
 - bleach==4.1.0
 - certifi==2021.10.8